 Anyone in business would want to satisfy his or her customers.
 It is the wish of every business owner to continuously be in a customer’s good book.
 While this is desirable, it is not always achievable.
-There are times when the customer will not be satisfied with the decisions or changes you make in your business.
+There are times when customer problems seem difficult to solve, which will make them not satisfied with the decisions or changes you make in your business.

 On detecting any sign that there is a problem, many people take it upon themselves and try to solve the customer’s problem.
 You may have tried everything you learned while in school/training about solving your customer’s problem without making a headway.
 There will be a point when you have to do a self-check to find out if you are actually providing a lasting solution to your customers’ problem.
 There are reasons why you might be having difficulties solving your customer’s problem.